-Will my life end with one daughter beside me, another at home, and my husband thousands of miles away?
+Will my life end on this bed, with one daughter beside me, another at home, and my husband thousands of miles away?

 "How bad is your pain?" the young doctor had asked earlier.

-My lips quivered.
+My lips quivered but couldn’t smile.
 He gave me a tissue to wipe the tears off my eyes.
 "Would you want morphine?"

 "No, please.
 No opioids.
 I'd rather endure the pain than throw up all night."

-Another gut-tearing episode made me grip the side rails of the bed.
-I gritted my teeth while the tears flowed down my cheeks.
+Another wave of the gut-tearing episode made me grip the side rails of the bed.
+I gritted my teeth while the tears flowed freely down my cheeks.

 The nurse straightened my right arm, inserted the needle, and ran an IV.
 “Zofran and Toradol in.”

 I wasn't ready to go.
-Despite all the things I had done to live a good life, I had failed to do one thing.
+Despite all the things I have done to live a good life, I had failed to do one thing.

-That nagging voice producing the nagging writer’s itch is tearing my gut apart.
+That nagging voice producing the nagging itch is tearing my gut apart.